 House Edge in Blackjack

 The house always holds a certain advantage over its patrons which is normally built into the payout percentages for winning bets.
-In games of chance like roulette, this advantage remains constant because the odds of winning never change – each spin of the wheel should be viewed as an independent event and as such, has no effect on the results to follow.
+In games of chance like roulette, this advantage remains constant because the odds of winning never change – each spin of the wheel should be viewed as an independent event and as such, it has no effect on the results to follow.
 Therefore, all players are fighting against the same house edge.

-The Basic Strategy Chart
+Basic Strategy in Blackjack

-There are two types of basic strategy.
-With total-dependent basic strategy, players’ decisions are based solely on the up card the dealer has and the overall total of their starting hand.
+- With total-dependent basic strategy, players’ decisions are based solely on the up card the dealer has and the overall total of their starting hand.

 |Players’ Hand||Dealer’s Up Card|